rabbitboots/lxl/README.md

-# lxl
+# Lua XML Library

-A non-validating XML processor written in Lua
+A non-validating XML processor written in Lua.

+(Will be uploading piecemeal over the next day or two.)